Rule Change: Completed

 Overview

-On 19 February 2026, the Australian Energy Market (AEMC or Commission) published its draft determination and more preferable draft rule to enable the timely application of a transmission service target performance incentive scheme (STPIS) in the immediate- and long-term.
-The draft rule is in response to a rule change request from the Australian Energy Regulator (AER).
+On 14 May 2026, the Australian Energy Market Commission (AEMC or Commission) made a final rule to enable the early application of a revised transmission service target performance incentive scheme (STPIS) in the immediate- and long-term.
+The final rule is in response to a rule change request by the Australian Energy Regulator (AER) that sought to amend the National Electricity Rules (NER or rules) to allow it to reopen a transmission network service provider’s (TNSP) revenue determination for the purpose of applying a revised STPIS during a regulatory control period.

-The draft rule would align certain STPIS components with Version 6 of the scheme
+Our more preferable final rule will align certain STPIS components with Version 6 of the scheme.
+This involves:

-• amend the target for the loss of supply frequency parameter under the service component (SC) for TNSP performance from 1 July 2026.
+- amending the target for the loss of supply event frequency parameter under the service component for relevant TNSPs for performance from 1 January 2027

 Background